DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 In this example, both `xPos` and `yPos` are considered optional.
 We can choose to provide either of them, so every call above to paintShape is valid.
 All optionality really says is that if the property is set, it better have a specific type.

-We can also read from those properties - but when we do under `strictNullChecks`, TypeScript will tell us they’re potentially `undefined`.
+We can also read from those properties - but when we do under `strictNullChecks`, TypeScript will tell us they're potentially `undefined`.

 ```ts
 function paintShape(opts: PaintOptions) {